cropped-Amber-Radio-Logo-Assets_Original-Clear-Background.png

 Cash only.
 Ice creams at the intervals, bar also available for the evening screening where card payments are accepted.

-Walk-ins will be accommodated if possible but if only if not fully pre-booked.
+Walk-ins will be accommodated if possible but only if not fully pre-booked.
 Please be aware – if you see tickets for sale on social media, this is a scam; tickets are only sold at the venue on the night.

 All required Covid measures will be taken, in accordance with current guidelines.
 The hall has an air monitoring and circulation system.